Research

 Related Publications

 • Abhishek Chatterjee, Guillaume James, and Bernard Brogliato.
 Approximate coefficient of restitution for nonlinear viscoelastic contact with external load.
-Granular Matter.
-(Under Review).
+Granular Matter, vol. 24(4), page-124, October 2022.

 • Abhishek Chatterjee, Guillaume James, and Bernard Brogliato.
 Approximate analytical coefficient of restitution formulation for single bead impact with external load, using nonlinear visco-elastic models.
 INRIA Research Report